 SkyTeam & Oneworld Options

-The flagship carrier of Spain and part of the Oneworld alliance, Iberia at the right time and in the right circumstance can be a great option to get from the USA to Israel.
-There are no direct flights on Iberia though so there is generally a stopover in Madrid.
+The flagship carrier of Spain and part of the Oneworld alliance, Iberia, at the right time and in the right circumstance, can be a great option to get from the USA to Israel.
+There are no direct flights on Iberia, though, so there is generally a stopover in Madrid.
 They fly from five cities in the USA, New York, Boston, LA, Miami, and Chicago.
 Redemptions range from 28,000/each way for NY to 32,500/each way for LA.
-There is generally a $100 fee for each way which makes it potentially unattractive compared to the previous options.
+There is generally a $100 fee for each way, making it potentially unattractive compared to the previous options.

 Chase Ultimate Rewards, AmEx Membership Rewards, and Marriott Bonvoy points can be transferred into Iberia Avios.
 British Airways Avios, such as those accrued via Chase’s British AIrways card, can also be transferred into Iberia Avios.

-As you can see below, the downside is that there is a significant cash aspect to these bookings for the taxes and fees that are charged.
-It is for this reason that we do not like this option when compared to the Star Alliance options of United, Turkish, and Aeroplan which have lower cash components.
-Then again, as we also stated, depending on your specific scenario including your miles and points toolbox, this option might work well.
+As you can see below, the downside is that there is a significant cash aspect to these bookings for the charged taxes and fees.
+For this reason, we do not like this option compared to the Star Alliance options of United, Turkish, and Aeroplan, which have lower cash components.
+Then again, as we also stated, depending on your specific scenario, including your miles and points toolbox, this option might work well.